Master of Arts

-You will be coming to the Tampa campus three times each year.
-The most important on-campus
+You will be coming to the USF Tampa campus three times each year.
+The most important

-session is initial orientation on a Saturday in August of year one.
-Then we’ll have
+on-campus session is initial orientation on a Saturday in August of year one.
+Then

-a wrap-up session in December to bring the fall courses to closure and for orientation
+we’ll have a wrap-up session in December to bring the fall courses to closure and

-for the two Spring semester courses.
-Your third time on campus is a Friday evening
+for orientation for the two Spring semester courses.
+Your third time on campus is

 The initial session is key in providing a means for participants to get to know one another face-to-face, taking cohort photographs, establishing group cohesion as a cohort and exploring Canvas and how to conduct online research.
 The remaining sessions are important to continue networking with fellow participants, interacting with faculty and guest speakers and sharing information.

-Other than our Saturday orientation sessions, no. You will have to mange your time and stay on schedule as you complete the online courses.
+Other than our Saturday orientation sessions, no. You will have to manage your time and stay on schedule as you complete the online courses.

 Overall, online learning requires about the same level of time and effort as face to face learning does.
 The main difference is that in online learning more time is spent productively engaged in reading, viewing, interacting, etc. rather than traveling to and from class.

-No, this definitely would not be advisable.
-We’ve had a few individuals try to do this while also working fulltime and we have found that there is just not enough time in the day to do either program justice.
-Like any educational endeavor, you’ll get out of the program proportionately to what you are willing (and able) to put into it.
+This is not advisable.
+While previous students have tried to do this while also working full-time, we have found that there is just not enough time in the day to do either program justice.
+Like any educational endeavor, you’ll get out of the program proportionately to what you are willing and able to put into it.